geof68/DocArchive/README.md

 - Enable the Google Drive API
 - Create a service account with the `Editor` role
 - Generate a JSON key (e.g., `docarchive-creds.json`)
+- Place the JSON key file in the same directory as the script or specify the correct path in the script parameter `credentials_path`
 - Share the root Drive folder with the service account's email
 - Set the folder's ID in `ROOT_FOLDER_ID`